Search Intent Magic: How To Use Search Intent To Grow Your Business

 Now, as previously mentioned, knowing what search intent is isn’t enough to create results.
 You’ll need to know how to properly make use of this information to benefit your marketing campaign.
 However, it’s a good start in the right direction.

 For example, if you want to build an informational website, then you have to create information-rich content that also provides answers to a specific question or questions.
-Specific information is going to hold more value than general information.
+Accurate information is going to hold more value than general intelligence.

 If you plan to target transactional user search intent, then you have to provide information on your product or service, as well as show reviews for it.
 You can also consider using data to identify strong purchase intent and to tailor your content accordingly.

-Navigational searches are easy enough to understand and even easier to put to your advantage as all you really have to do is to make your website distinct from other websites with relevant content.
+Navigational searches are easy enough to understand and even more comfortable to put to your advantage as all you have to do is to make your website distinct from other websites with relevant content.

 Search intent is not something that is yet to come.
 It’s already being applied in the current Google algorithm.
-Stay updated, build your knowledge.
-After all, knowledge isn’t just power; it’s also profit.
+Stay updated; build your knowledge.
+After all, the experience isn’t just power; it’s also profit.